LongenesisLtd/mathjson-solver/README.md

 # MathJSON Solver

 _MathJSON Solver_ is a Python module to numerically evaluate MathJSON expressions.
-It was created by [Longenesis team](https://longenesis.com/team) to add numerical evaluation capability of user generated mathematical expressions in [Longenesis digital health products](https://longenesis.com/engage).
-Its development was inspired by [CortexJS Compute Engine](https://cortexjs.io/compute-engine/).
+It was created by [Longenesis](https://longenesis.com/team) to add numerical evaluation capability of user generated mathematical expressions in Longenesis digital health products and later released as open source project.
+Its development was inspired by [CortexJS](https://cortexjs.io/compute-engine/) Compute Engine.

 ## How to use
 ```python